nucleome/nucleserver/README.md

 nohup nucleserver start -i [nucle.xlsx] &
 ```

-We also recommend [tmux](https://github.com/tmux/tmux), which has more features to manage background-processes.
+We also recommend [tmux](https://github.com/tmux/tmux), which has more features to manage background processes.

-### Re-start data service after crash
+### Re-start data service after a crash

 If you want to re-start the data service after it crashes you can use the following code.
 The start.sh is the script you want to re-start after it crashes (in our case, it would be nucleserver start ...)